tobe2098/ENIGMA.py/docs/to_implement.md

+# Working on
+- Separate machine, rotor, reflector menus
+- Blank and random rotor and reflector in outer_cli_menu
+- Review the exitMenu functionality

+## JSON
+- Change, set, unset options for machine.
+- Loading, saving and creating the config
+- Last machine folder/name is set in json.
+If not there, the auto-encrypt does not work.
+- Look how to make json accessible to the script: file in the module.
 # For current version
-- Last machine folder/name is set in yaml.
-If not there, the auto-encrypt does not work.
 - Folders with the pickled objects are in the module folder, fixed path.
-Allow the user to save a machine/component in current folder (export).
-- Look how to make yaml accessible to the script: file in the module.
+Done
 - Change constructors to not have child and parent classes.
 The machines can be constructed using the available strings, and more stored by the user.
 Done
 - Pathing has to be standardized to os module Done
 - Reference return for loading, creating different machines requires that runNode assigns the return from the function, at least in cli and machine menus.
 Review.
-- Review the exitMenu functionality
+Done

 ## Testing
 - TESTING: RESULT MUST ALWAYS HAVE CURRENT DISTANCE EQUAL TO ZERO